What Is the Best Wood for Exterior Trim? (With Pictures)

 Can I Use Pressure-Treated Wood for Outdoor Trim?

-Pressure-treated lumber is not the greatest option for exterior trim.
-Usually, most pressure-treated wood is made from southern yellow pine and this sort of wood cannot hold paint very well.
-Therefore, it can be challenging to use on the exterior as any paint is likely to rub off quickly.
+Pressure-treated lumber is not the best option for exterior trim.
+Usually, most pressure-treated wood is made from southern yellow pine, which cannot hold paint very well.
+Therefore, it can be challenging to use on the exterior since any paint is likely to rub off quickly.
+You technically can use pressure-treated wood, but it’s not the best choice.

-Pressure-treated wood also tends to warp and crack quickly, so it’s typically not the best option for exterior use.
+Pressure-treated wood also tends to warp and crack quickly, so it’s not the best option for exterior use.
 It simply doesn’t hold up very well.

 Is Radiata Pine Good for Exterior Trim?